-University Stores is comprised of three different stores.
-The VSU Bookstore on main campus offers all required textbooks in addition to required supplies for course.
+The VSU Bookstore in the Student Union offers all required textbooks in addition to required supplies for course.
 As the official campus store, the bookstore sells a multitude of VSU-imprinted clothing and gifts as well as a growing number of other types of gifts.
-For students attending the VSU campus at Kings Bay Naval Submarine Base, there is a small store on that campus that offers required course material and a few merchandise items.
+For students attending the VSU campus at Kings Bay Naval Submarine Base, there is a small store on that campus offering required course material and a few merchandise items.

-The Tech Shop, an Authorized Apple Campus Store, carries the latest products from Apple, with demonstration units on the floor so you can feel it before you buy it!
+The Tech Shop, an Authorized Apple Campus Store, also in the Student Union, carries the latest products from Apple, with demonstration units so you can feel it before you buy it!
 Also at the Tech Shop students are able to buy other technology products, including academically priced software, computer accessories, gaming consoles, and computer games and accessories.
 The VSU campus is wireless, so the Tech Shop will configure your computer to work on any wireless environment.
 The store also offers services such as virus removal, system reformats, and installation of software.